-Always remember the golden rule of skiing: keep the right body posture!
+Always remember the golden rule of skiing: Keep the right body posture!
 This is one of the main things to keep in mind when enjoying snowy slopes.
 Your speed, the direction in which you are going and the snow conditions on the slopes constantly change while skiing.
-Therefore, having the right body posture is crucial for adapting one’s technique fast but also safely to the current conditions.
-Even professional skiers are constantly working on improving their body posture in the hope of beating their fastest time over and over again
+Therefore, having the right body posture is crucial for adapting your technique quickly but also safely to the current conditions.
+Even professional skiers are constantly working on improving their body posture in the hope of beating their fastest time, over and over again

 Do you want to ski like the pros?
-Then keep reading because, in this article, the experts at CheckYeti explain how to do it the right way, what you should keep in mind in particular and how to avoid the most common mistakes.
+Then keep reading because, in this article, the experts at CheckYeti explain the best skiing techniques, what you should keep in mind and how to avoid the most common mistakes.

-The right body posture ensures the freedom of movement and the flexibility needed for correct and smooth turns.
-Having the right position allows you to adapt your skiing technique to the terrain and the conditions in every situation and to change your body position easily, for example when changing the direction or the speed.
+The right body posture ensures freedom of movement and the flexibility needed for correct and smooth turns.
+Having the right position allows you to quickly adapt your skiing technique to the terrain and the conditions, and to change your body position easily, for example when changing direction or speed.

 The basic rules of alpine skiing

 - The skis are hip-width apart and in a parallel position

 - Ankles, knees, and hips are bent equally

 - The body weight is transferred onto the downhill ski

 - The upper body is leaning slightly towards the valley

 - The arms are bent and positioned at the sides of the body